-One of the things we really struggled with when we arrived in Skopje was working out how to catch a public bus.
+One of the things we really struggled with when we arrived in Skopje, North Macedonia, was working out how to catch a transportation.
 I’ve therefore put together this quick guide.
 This will in no way be definitive, as we left feeling not a whole lot more knowledgeable than our arrival, but I am hoping that it will give you at least a starting point with the Skopje public transport.

 Skopje buses are mostly red double decker buses.
 They are only a few years old and this style of bus was deliberately chosen as a tribute to London, who lent Skopje some buses after the 1963 earthquake nearly wiped out the city.